viklund/courses/assembly/1611/exercises/illumina_assembly.md

 To make certain you are in your home folder, type: `cd`.

 Make a directory for all of today’s exercises using `mkdir illumina_assembly`, and enter it using `cd illumina_assembly`.
-Data in your home directory is backed up, so this is a good place to store scripts and notes, but you have a storage quota and the drive isn't as fast as using scratch or glob, so don't store data or runs here.
-Instead create a second project directory in glob; `cd ~/glob`, `mkdir illumina_assembly`.
-Finally, go back to your original project directory `cd ~/illumina_assembly`, and make a soft-link to the directory in glob `ln -s ~/glob/illumina_assembly work`.
-This creates the directory link "work", where you can keep the files you work with, and run things a bit faster.
-Do your work in this directory, and then copy results back to the main project directory to keep them on a safer disk.
-(Remember though that uppmax is **not** a backup!
+Finally, make a directory called work, `mkdir work`.
+The directory "work" is where you can keep the files you work with and run things.
+Do your work in this directory, and then copy results back to the main project directory to keep them structured.
+(For real projects though - remember though that uppmax is **not** a backup!
 Data can, and has, been lost!)

 Anyway - make a copy of the folder which includes the read data using `cp -r /proj/g2016024/nobackup/illumina_assembly/data .`
 When you are done, type `ls -l` and you should see something like this: